josephtaylor/rabbitmq-dsl/README.md

 #### Note on login information:

-If you create a file in your home directory called ".rabbitmqrc" and place the following properties inside it, you don't have to specify them on the command line:
+If you create a file in your home directory called ".rabbitmqrc" and place the following properties inside it, you don't have to specify them on the command line nor use the init() function in the script:

     vi ~/.rabbitmqrc
     ...